 - Undergraduate coursework in biology or other natural sciences

-- UNL Refresher Courses in Genetic Principles, Plant Science, or Plant Breeding for Non-Plant Breeders
+- Department of Agronomy and Horticulture Refresher Modules in Genetic Principles, Plant Science, or Plant Breeding for Non-Plant Breeders

-Prospective students can take this free online test to determine if they should enroll in a refresher course.
+Prospective learners can take this free online test to determine if they should enroll in a refresher module.
 To take the test, simply register as a new visitor to the Plant & Soil Sciences eLibrary.
 Email Diane Nolan at firstname.lastname@example.org with any questions about registering and taking the online test.

-The cost of each course ranges from $270 to $750, depending on the number of units earned in the course.
-Students need to complete 12 units—6 required core units and 6 elective units—to earn the online Plant Breeding and Genetics Professional Certificate.
+The cost of each module ranges from $270 to $750, depending on the number of units earned in the module.
+Learners need to complete 12 units—7 required core units and 5 elective units—to earn the online Plant Breeding and Genetics Professional Certificate.

 Cost per Module: $270–$750